Vidhi-TEST/Prodigybuild-vidhi-testing/README.md

 Follow the same steps for all other C++ files in this repository.

-## CI/CD Integration & Deployment
+## Environment Setup & CI/CD Integration

-If you have a CI/CD pipeline, adapt the above steps to your pipeline needs.
-Most CI/CD tools support environment variables, so remember to set up any database credentials or other sensitive information as environment variables.
+Adapt the above steps to your needs if you have a CI/CD pipeline.
+Most CI/CD tools support environment variables, so setup any database credentials or other sensitive information as environment variables.

 ## Finally

-Please raise any issues you find with this repository so they can be addressed promptly.
+Please raise any issues you find with this repository, they will be addressed promptly.
 ```